hase62/Neoantimon/README.md

-## Updated on 3, Oct.
+## Updated on 4, Dec.
 2017.
 ## 1. Preparation
 **Set netMHCpan:**

 1. Download netMHCpan3.0 from http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan.

-2. Make a script (setNetMHCpan.sh) described below or download it from https://github.com/hase62/Neoantimon/raw/master/lib, and then run the script as "./setNetMHCpan.sh".
+2. Make a script (setNetMHCpan.sh) described below or download it from https://github.com/hase62/Neoantimon/raw/master/lib/setNetMHCpan.sh, and then run the script as "./setNetMHCpan.sh".
 ```
 #!/bin/bash